Why You Shoudn’t Ask for Tips

 As a self-employed service provider, you have full control over what you charge.
 If you feel your pricing doesn’t reflect the value of your work, it’s up to you to adjust your rates—not to rely on clients to make up the difference with a tip.

-No one likes awkward moments at checkout.
-No one wants to be asked for extra at checkout, and it will leave clients with a bad impression.
+No one likes awkward moments at checkout when being asked for more.
+Ultimately, it will leave clients with a bad impression.
 Asking for a tip—especially on a high-ticket service—can feel unpolished and uncomfortable for the client.
-It gives the impression that your rates aren’t sustainable, or worse, that you’re trying to squeeze out extra cash.
+It gives the impression you’re trying to squeeze out extra cash.
 A polished business should provide a seamless, straightforward experience.

-If you really want to be considered luxury or high end, consider doing away with this altogether.
-One of the key differences between basic and luxury brands is very simple: luxury brands are focused on the client.
+If you really want to be considered luxury, consider doing away with tipping altogether.
+One of the key differences between basic and luxury brands is very simple: luxury brands are focused on the client’s experience not profit.

 3. Clients Want to Know What to Expect